Congratulations on your acceptance!

 To help you prepare for the start of the new semester, here are some helpful reminders:

-Step 3 – Register/Attend Orientation.
 The Dean of Students Office coordinates Orientation for all new freshman and transfer students.
 Orientation is designed to introduce you to services and programs that are vital to your successful transition to Farmingdale State College.
 Orientation is mandatory for all first time Farmingdale State College students, freshman or transfer.
 For questions regarding Orientation, please contact the Dean of Students at 631-420-2104.
+Register/Attend Orientation.

-Step 5 – Apply for financial aid.
 Submit your FAFSA form for need-based federal and college based grants, work-study and loans.
 We encourage you to consult with our Financial Aid Office about opportunities for funding support and for assistance with the financial aid process.
 The Financial Aid Office can be reached at 631-420-2578.
 Please also consider contacting our Scholarship Office for extra aid.
+Apply for financial aid.

 Albany, NY 12204

-Step 8 - Order your textbooks and other school supplies.
 Farmingdale State College’s Bookstore, also associated with Barnes & Noble, is the perfect place to purchase textbooks, notebooks, Farmingdale memorabilia, etc. Pre-packing your textbooks can help to reduce the stress of beginning a new semester.
+Visit the bookstore website.

 plans and dining options.
 The Office of Dining Services is located in the Farmingdale